matloff/Rdsm/README.md

    sharedVars=list(nextRowNum=c(1,1,3),m=c(10,100000000)))
 ```

-This sets up 2 thraads (running in the 2 windows), and 2 shared
+This sets up 2 threads (running in the 2 windows), and 2 shared
-variables **nextRowNum**, a scalar, and **m**, our matrix of rows to be
+variables: **nextRowNum**, a scalar, and **m**, the latter being our
-sorted, 10 rows of length 100000000 each.
+matrix of rows to be sorted, 10 rows of length 100000000 each.

 3. In W1 run